mrubinst757/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a PhD student in the [joint Statistics and Public Policy program](http://www.stat.cmu.edu/phd/statheinz) at Carnegie Mellon University.
-My broad interests are in statistical and machine learning methods for causal inference and health care policy.
+My broad interests are in statistical and machine learning methods for causal inference and health care policy research.
 I'm especially interested in identification and estimation using panel-data, problems particular to group-level data, and weighting estimators.
-Before coming to Carnegie Mellon I worked in health data analytics at Mathematica in Washington, DC.
+Before coming to Carnegie Mellon I worked in health data analytics at Mathematica Policy Research in Washington, DC.
 In my spare time I also enjoy the outdoors (especially the desert southwest) and improv comedy.